Azure-Samples/active-directory-dotnet-native-aspnetcore/README.md

 7. Copy the code from `MainWindow.xaml.cs` in the sample project into the file of same name in the new project, completely replacing the code in the file in the new project.
 8. In `app.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, `ida:RedirectUri`, `todo:TodoListResourceId`, and `todo:TodoListBaseAddress` and set them accordingly.
 For the public Azure cloud, the value of `ida:AADInstance` is `https://login.windows.net/{0}`.

 Finally, in the properties of the solution itself, set both projects as startup projects.
+Follow the steps in "How to Run This Sample" to configure and run each project.